The Series 1 was set to follow in the footsteps of the long-running and successful Mark V series.

 To their credit, Hillman rapidly put this right by offering Smith’s Easidrive automatic transmission as an option.

-It soon became apparent that while Minx drivers did like having an automatic gearbox they were no so fond of the Smith version, which was later replaced by a Borg-Warner.
+It soon became apparent that while Minx drivers did enjoy having an automatic gearbox they were not so fond of the Smith version.

 At the same time as the saloon version of the Minx was released, a Convertible was also introduced, followed, the following year by a five-door estate.
 A two-door drophead coupe derivative with later added to the Minx 1-2 series range.